colobas/opencode.el/README.md

 - **Documentation**: Examples, tutorials, best practices
 - **Testing**: Unit tests, integration tests, performance benchmarks

+## Attribution

+This package uses code from [opencode](https://github.com/sst/opencode) which is licensed under the MIT License.

 ## License

-This project is licensed under the same terms as the original opencode project.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments